Spookzie/Java-College-Assignment/README.md

 ***For Assignment 2 questions***
-These questions have been added with numbering in continuation, so for example, Question 1 is done in method Question52() So to each question has been implemented in separate methods labeled as "Question[51+ques_no.]"
+These questions have been added with numbering in continuation, so for example, Question 1 is done in method Question52() So each question has been implemented in separate methods labeled as "Question[51+ques_no.]"

+***For Assignment 3 questions***
+These questions have also been added with numbering in continuation To run these questions, do "Question[61+ques_no.]"